Empowered by Procurify

 The procurement function cannot be the only department responsible for finding savings in a company.
 Putting such pressure on the collective shoulders of one department is a plan that will fail.
 Rather, the procurement function should become facilitators of various savings initiatives throughout an organization.

 This is somewhat difficult – after all, you are depending on the participation of everyone in the company to help find savings.
-But while difficult, transforming your procurement function into “drivers” of savings is a critical plank of a procurement system policy framework.
+But while difficult, transforming your procurement function into “drivers” of savings is a critical plank of a procurement softwares policy framework.

 Finding savings across the value chain